hackr1/CriticalMass/README.md

-"Critical Mass" is a computer game currently developed by Alexander Seitz aka "hackr1".
+"Critical Mass" is a computer game currently developed by Alexander Seitz

-"Critical Mass" will be a mix of classic
+"Critical Mass" will be a mix of a classical
-2d RPG (like the early Pokémon or Final
+2d RPG (like the early PokÃ©mon or Final
-Fantasy games), Card Game, and Puzzle Game.
+Fantasy games), and Puzzle Game.
 It is currently being developed as a
 Single Player game, but both a cooperative and a competitive multiplayer mode will